darrellrivera/react-native-signature-capture/README.md

 + **saveImageFileInExtStorage** : Make this props true, if you want to save the image file in external storage.
 Default is false.
 Warning: Image file will be visible in gallery or any other image browsing app

-+ **maxSize**  : sets the max size of the image maintains aspect ratio, default is 500

 ### Methods

 + **saveImage()** : when called it will save the image and returns the base 64 encoded string on onSaveEvent() callback